khalid-hussain/shaheen/chap22.md

 vicinity of the settlement were gathered around this house.
 Yusuf and Zubaida also arrived with the caravan of the soldiers.

-A little after sunrise, Badr Bin Mughira closed his eyes after having a last look at his well-wishers and said in a feeble voice, "Mansoor, I handover my unfinished work to you.
+A little after sunrise, Badr bin Mughira closed his eyes after having a last look at his well-wishers and said in a feeble voice, "Mansoor, I handover my unfinished work to you.
 Keep the attention of the enemy diverted towards you until the Muslims in the rest of country do not reach Morocco.
 If you lay your